 NEW YORK, NY.- The Art and Antiques Dealer League of America

-has announced the participation of several leading galleries from the United States and abroad that will be making their debut at the second edition of the Spring Show NYC.
-Taking place at New York Citys Park Avenue Armory, the four-day fine and decorative arts fair, sponsored by 1stdibs, opens with a benefit preview party for the ASPCA® (The American Society for the Prevention of Cruelty to Animals) on May 2 and runs through May 6.
+has announced that 15 leading galleries from the United States and abroad will make their debut at the third edition of the Spring Show NYC.
+Held at the historic Park Avenue Armory, the five-day fine and decorative arts fair, sponsored by 1stdibs, and the Manhattan Art and Antiques Center, opens with a benefit preview party for the ASPCA® (The American Society for the Prevention of Cruelty to Animals) on May 1 and runs through May 5.